HipHop Is History, Questlove

 About Questlove

-Questlove is a six-time Grammy Award–winning musician, Academy Award–winning filmmaker, drummer, DJ, producer, director, culinary entrepreneur, New York Times bestselling author, cofounder of the Roots, and the musical director for The Tonight Show Starring Jimmy Fallon, where the Roots serves as the house band.
-He is the author of the New York Times bestsellers Mo’ Meta Blues, Creative Quest, Music Is History, and his first children’s book series, The Rhythm of Time, as well as the James Beard Award–nominated somethingtofoodabout, Mixtape Potluck, and the Grammy-nominated audiobooks Creative Quest and Music Is History.
-Questlove made his directorial debut with the Academy Award–, Grammy Award–, and BAFTA Award–winning documentary film Summer of Soul, which broke the record for the highest-selling documentary to come out of the Sundance Film Festival.
-Questlove is a cofounder of Two One Five Entertainment.
+Questlove is an Academy Award‒winning and Emmy-nominated filmmaker, drummer, DJ, producer, director, culinary entrepreneur, New York Times bestselling author, and as co-founder of the Roots, the unmistakable heartbeat of Philadelphia’s most influential hip-hop group.
+He is the musical director for The Tonight Show Starring Jimmy Fallon, where the Roots serves as the house band.
+Questlove made his directorial debut with the Academy Award‒winning feature documentary Summer of Soul.
+He has written multiple books, including the New York Times bestsellers Mo’ Meta Blues, Creative Quest, Music Is History, Hip Hop is History, his picture book The Idea In You, and his first children’s book, The Rhythm of Time.
 He is the publisher of AUWA Books, an imprint of MCD / Farrar, Straus and Giroux.
+Instagram @Questlove

 About Ben Greenman